-You can actually watch me make three ornament versions with sublimation in the video below.
-I am tackling metal, porcelain, and glass sublimation blanks.
-The metal is definitely the easiest and the best place to start.
-However, if you are ready to branch out, just click play below!
+You can watch me make three different ornament versions using sublimation in the video below.
+I’m working with metal, porcelain, and glass sublimation blanks, and I’ll walk you through each one step by step.
+Metal is definitely the easiest and a great place to start, but if you’re ready to branch out and try something new, just click play below!

 Can't watch the video or miss some of the steps?
 I have instructions for you below as well!